What ‘Dixie’ Really Means

 Dixie, to be sure, had a long, problematic history as a label for the American South well before this current political moment.
 In fact, its very origins have been a source of longstanding contention.

 One undebatable historical fact is that Dixie was popularized by the song “Dixie’s Land,” composed by Daniel Emmett, an Ohio-born member of the blackface minstrel troupe known as Bryant’s Minstrels.
-The song was first performed in New York City in April 1859, and Emmett published the sheet music the following year, with the familiar chorus, “I wish I was in Dixie, Hooray!
+The song was first performed in New York City in April 1859, and Emmett published the sheet music the following year, with the familiar chorus, “I wish I was in Dixie, hooray!
 Hooray!”
 The song was a tremendous success and quickly became something of an anthem for Confederate forces when the Civil War began.

 But “Dixie’s Land” wasn’t even the first minstrel song by Emmett to refer to the South as “Dixie.”
 In March 1859, a month before “Dixie’s Land” had its debut, Bryant’s Minstrels performed a song called “Johnny Roach” about a man who escapes slavery on the Underground Railroad but still pines for his home in the South: “Gib me de place called Dixie’s Land.”
 As the author David Wilton noted in an article about the history of Dixie, “Emmett never claimed to have coined the word,” but rather “learned the term during his travels as an itinerant musician.”